 How long does a fixed bridge last?

 A fixed bridge can last quite a bit of time.
 If you take care of the bridge and your crowns, then you can expect the bridge to last for at least a decade.
-That means that you don’t have to worry about replacing the bridge often – instead, you can just enjoy the benefits that a fixed bridge offers and focus on living your life.
-Just remember to brush and floss regularly, and to ask us if you have any concerns or questions about how to keep your dental bridge clean and strong.
+That means that you don’t have to worry about replacing the bridge often – instead, you can enjoy the benefits that a fixed bridge offers and focus on living your life.
+Remember to brush and floss regularly and ask us if you have any concerns or questions about how to keep your dental bridge clean and strong.

 Are you interested in learning more about fixed dental bridges?
-To find out how they can help you meet your oral health goals as well as restore your smile, give us a call today at (903) 231-6605!
+To find out how they can help you meet your oral health goals and restore your smile, give us a call today at (903) 231-6605!